Pension Division Upon Relationship Breakdown

 Legislation Regarding Pension Division on Relationship Breakdown

-- Beginning March 1, 2019, common-law partners are permitted to submit Property Division Orders or agreements for division of their Local Authorities Pension Plan (“LAPP”), Public Service Pension Plan (“PSPP”) and Special Forces Pension Plan (“SFPP”) pension benefits.
+- Beginning March 1, 2019, common-law partners are permitted to submit Family Property Orders or agreements for division of their Local Authorities Pension Plan (“LAPP”), Public Service Pension Plan (“PSPP”) and Special Forces Pension Plan (“SFPP”) pension benefits.

-- Division can now occur through a Property Division Order or an agreement.
+- Division can now occur through a Family Property Order or an agreement.
 Please review the form of order or agreement requirements as provided or described on this website to ensure that all terms required by APS to administer the division of your order or agreement are included.

 - If you are seeking a division of pension benefits as a common-law partner, you must meet the definition of “pension partner” below to be entitled to share in pension benefits.